 The video includes an installation filmed with a custom kīkī curtain, and selected found footage from various sources.

 Ahilapalapa Rands (Hawaiian, Fijian, Sāmoan, Cook Island, Pākehā) is an artist from Aotearoa (New Zealand).
-Her multidisciplinary style focuses on disrupting commonplace narratives and worldviews and is informed by issues relevant to Indigeneity and by how settler colonisation continues to influence power dynamics in
+Her multidisciplinary style focuses on disrupting commonplace narratives and worldviews and is informed by issues relevant to Indigeneity and by how settler colonisation continues to influence power dynamics across the world.

 This new performance work was commissioned by Invisible Dust for Forecast with the support of Arts Council England and the Wellcome Trust and was presented online here for the first time in early March 2021.

 Please note: we recommend that you view this performance on full screen and in a quiet space with headphones on if you can.